lordmilko/PrtgDocker/README.md

 ### Image Compatibility

-As of writing, PRTG only works on Windows Server 2016 based images, when utilizing (mainly) 64-bit executables.
-To achieve this you must
-* Use any Server Core image from `ltsc2016` to `1803`; all images after this are based on Server 2019
-* Make PRTG think the system has at least 6gb of RAM so that it registers the 64-bit version of `PRTG Server.exe` instead of the 32-bit version
+PRTG is compatible with both Windows Server 2016 and 2019 based images when utilizing (mainly) 64-bit executables.
+When installing in Server Core 2019 based images, PrtgDocker will automatically install the required fonts (Arial and Tahoma) required for PRTG's chart drawing library (Chart Director) that have been stripped from the base installation.

-Attempting to use PRTG in a 2019 based image will cause the web server to freeze upon visiting any page with a chart on it (due to a crash in the `ChartDirector` library), while attempting to use the 32-bit version of `PRTG Server` will cause immediate crashes upon starting when utilizing any version of PRTG using Themida anti-cracking software (PRTG [16.4.28+](https://www.paessler.com/prtg/history/prtg-16#16.4.28)).
+Attempting to use the 32-bit version of `PRTG Server` will cause immediate crashes upon starting when utilizing any version of PRTG using Themida anti-cracking software (PRTG [16.4.28+](https://www.paessler.com/prtg/history/prtg-16#16.4.28)).
 ### Hyper-V Isolation

-If you have a Server 2019 based system and still wish to use these Server 2016 based images, this can still be achieved by using Hyper-V isolation.
-To build and deploy images with Hyper-V isolation:
+If you wish to run your images on a system that does not match the system the image was built on, you [may be able to do](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility) so using Hyper-V isolation.
+Images can be built and deployed using Hyper-V isolation by specifying the `-HyperV` parameter to `New-PrtgBuild` or `New-PrtgContainer` respectively.

 1. Install Hyper-V on your Docker server
 2. `New-PrtgBuild -HyperV`